aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a WORDML to PPS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert WordML to PPS</h2>

+The need to convert WordML to PPS arises when a Python developer wants to add a feature to their application that allows users to convert WordML documents into PPS format.
+WordML is a markup language used to represent Microsoft Word documents, while PPS is a file format used to store presentations created with Microsoft PowerPoint.
+Converting WordML documents into PPS format can be a time-consuming and tedious task, and so automating the process can be a great help.

+<h2>How Aspose.Total Helps for WordML to PPS Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPS format.
+Aspose.Total for Python via .NET is a full package of various APIs that can help automate the conversion process.
+It is a two-step process.
+Firstly, Aspose.Words for Python via .NET API is used to convert the WordML file into PDF.
+After that, Aspose.Slides for Python via .NET API is used to save the created PDF into a Presentation as a PPS format.

+Aspose.Words for Python via .NET API is a powerful Word processing API that can be used to create, read, edit, and convert Word documents.
+It supports a wide range of features, such as document manipulation, text manipulation, document conversion, and more.
+Aspose.Slides for Python via .NET API is a powerful PowerPoint API that can be used to create, read, edit, and convert PowerPoint presentations.
+It supports a wide range of features, such as slide manipulation, text manipulation, presentation conversion, and more.

+By using Aspose.Total for Python via .NET, developers can easily automate the conversion process of WordML documents into PPS format.
+This can save a lot of time and effort, and make the process much more efficient.

 {{% /blocks/products/pf/feature-page-summary %}}